OpenData-tu/documentation/07-Database.md

 1. The documentation seems to have quite a few gabs. **[2, 3]**
 2. there is no native support for spatial geo data

-## Implementation Details Database
+## Implementation Details

-### Intro to Elasticsearch
+### Intro to Elastic Search

-Elasticsearch **[4]** is an opensource Lucene based search engine.
+Elastic Search **[4]** is an opensource Lucene based search engine.
 It is under active development, with an extensive documentation.

 ### Architecture